Governance Documents

 D. Confidential Information

-• Must be used properly and safeguarded from loss or theft.
+- Be used properly and safeguarded from loss or theft.

 This list is not exhaustive and employees with questions regarding disclosure of information should contact their supervisor or the Legal Department.